rubyonjets/jets-docs/_docs/routing/lambda/cloudfront/distribution.md

 order: 1
 ---

-You can put CloudFront in of the Lambda Function URL to provide a user-friendly URL endpoint instead of the random endpoint.
+You can put CloudFront in front of the Lambda Function URL to provide a user-friendly URL endpoint.

 ## Enabling